 - Open the Services console (Start > Control Panel > Administrative Tools > Services).

-- On the Log On tab, change the Log on as option to This account, and then enter a username and password for a local user.
+- On the Log On tab, change the Log on as option to This account, and then enter a user name and password for a local user.

-Remote Management Using JConsole
+Remote management using JConsole

-This section describes the more important top-level objects that can be used to monitor Wowza media server performance and uptime.
+This section describes the more important top-level objects that can be used to monitor Wowza Streaming Engine performance and uptime.
 This section doesn't cover every object that's exposed by the server.
-These objects are available under the WowzaMediaServer object in the MBeans section of JConsole.
+These objects are available under the WowzaStreamingEngine object in the MBeans section of JConsole.

-Server: The server object contains information about when the server was started and how long it has been running.
+- Server – Contains information about when the server was started and how long it has been running.

 com.wowza.wms.connect.WarningServerLicenseLimit - connection accepted in bursting zone (warning) com.wowza.wms.connect.ErrorServerLicenseLimit - connection refused due to license limit com.wowza.wms.connect.WarningVHostLimit - connection refused due to virtual host limit